PawseySC/docker-resbaz19/_episodes/04-long-running-services.md

 That's a good start, but you now have a terminal tied up with nginx, and if you hit `CTRL-C` in that terminal, your web-server dies.

 To practice a different solution, let's first stop this container.
 How to?
-Use the `docker stop` command!
+In a new terminal, use the `docker stop` command!

 ```
 $ docker stop nginx